-Anchor questions are designed to measure how engaged an employee feels in his or her work.
-We recommend using the results from six anchor questions to calculate levels of engagement, which can range from fully-engaged employees to fully disengaged employees.
+Engagement anchor questions are designed to measure how engaged an employee feels in his or her work.
+We recommend using the results from five to six anchor questions to calculate levels of engagement, which can range from fully-engaged or highly engaged employees to fully disengaged employees.
 Here are three sample anchor questions to measure the overall level of employee engagement:

 It is easy to become absorbed in my job.

 This anchor question indicates how involved a person feels in their work.
 Does time fly by when working on a project?
 Is the work interesting or fulfilling?

 I would recommend The Company as a great place to work.